- What Is a Project?

 Once the project gets approved, the project manager must assemble a project team and set up a project management office.
 The project initiation phase ends with a kickoff meeting, which is when project goals and scope are defined.

 2. Project Planning

-- Project Schedule: The project schedule defines a timeline for the execution of tasks and resource allocation.
-Project managers need to constantly monitor the project schedule with task management and time tracking tools.
+- Project schedule: The project schedule defines a timeline for the execution of tasks and resource allocation.

-- Project Budget: A project budget is the sum of all the estimated project costs.
-Project managers need to control costs so that they don’t exceed it.
+- Project budget: A project budget is the sum of all the estimated project costs.

-- Scope Management Plan: Explains how your project scope will be controlled throughout the project to avoid scope creep.
+- Scope management plan: Explains how your project scope will be tracked throughout the project.

-- Resource Management Plan: Describes how your resources will be obtained, allocated and managed throughout the project.
+- Resource management plan: Describes how your resources will be obtained, allocated and managed during the project.

 3. Project Execution

-The project execution phase is when project managers need to oversee all project management knowledge areas as their project progresses towards the monitoring and control phase.
+The project execution phase is when project managers need to oversee the project management knowledge areas as their project progresses toward the monitoring and control phase.

 Along the way, the project manager will reallocate resources or adjust time and scope as needed to keep the team working.
-In addition, they will identify and mitigate risks, deal with problems and incorporate any changes.
+In addition, they’ll identify and mitigate risks, deal with problems and incorporate any changes.

 4. Project Monitoring and Control

 The fourth project management phase, project monitoring and control, takes place concurrently with the execution phase of the project.
-It involves monitoring the progress and performance of the project to ensure it stays on schedule and within budget.
+It involves monitoring the progress of the project execution activities to ensure the project team stays on schedule and within budget.
 Quality control procedures are applied to guarantee quality assurance.